Back to school? 6 tips to help teachers and their students

-- Communicate clear expectations…For teachers, parents, and students to all stay on the same page.
-Students can list information about their assignments on this Assignment Sheet.
+- Tip #3 Communicate Clear Expectations for teachers, parents, and students to all stay on the same page.
+Students can list information about their assignments on this Google doc Assignment Sheet.
 Learning pledges are another way to help students excel and for parents, teachers, and students to maintain clear objectives and expectations for elementary и secondary students.
 These expectations include ways students can be safe online by not sharing sensitive information.
 Other tips implied include anti-bullying and avoiding inappropriate websites.
-In-person learning expectation forms are essential too.
+In-person learning expectations forms are essential too.

-- Focus on more than academics…For yourself, your students, and their parents.
-Focus on resources for parents to help support their child’s social, emotional, and mental health amid COVID-19.
+- Tip #4 Focus on More Than Academics for yourself, your students, and their parents.
+A resource for parents to help support their child’s social, emotional, and mental health amid COVID-19.
 Spend quality time with your children daily.
 Accentuate the positive and eliminate the negative.
 Limit the amount of news that is focused on the negative aspect of this pandemic.
 Maintain a positive attitude.
 Stay physically active.
 Exercise boosts endorphins in the brain and alleviates stress.
 Find more tips for supporting children.

-- Develop an attitude of humility.
+- Tip #5 Teachers and Students Develop an Attitude of Humility.
 Learn from failure about what is working or not working in your teaching and learning.
 Learning from failure is a stepping-stone for success.

-- Create students who are lifelong learners.
+- Tip #6 Create Students who are Lifelong Learners.
 Help develop students to be proactive and independent learners and thinkers.
 Ask open-ended questions and lead them to ask questions and find answers.

 Call to Action